gcanti/fp-ts/docs/api/md/Either.md

 ```ts
 <A>(f: () => A) => <L>(fa: Either<L, A>): A
 ```
+Returns the value from this `Right` or the given argument if this is a `Left`
 # isLeft
 ```ts
 <L, A>(fa: Either<L, A>): fa is Left<L, A>